iiNomad23/FHV_BachelorThesis/README.md

 Written with [Overleaf](https://www.overleaf.com/).

 ### Abstract
 The development of technical systems is a complex and costly process.
-Therefore, it's important that products are thoroughly tested before delivery to the customer.
+Therefore, it is important that products are thoroughly tested before delivery to the customer.
 However, this is often neglected or done insufficiently due to time pressure and deadlines.
 A well-structured test plan can minimize this risk and integrate the testing process into the product development cycle.
 This allows stable hardware and efficient, well-structured software to be delivered to the customer without significant delays.

 Using techniques such as feature-oriented development, certain features must be accepted and tested before the product release.
 This in turn allows newly implemented features to be thoroughly tested and contribute to high quality.